Kahoneki/Portfolio/src/Blog Posts/Kahoneki.com - Development Journey.md

 - Everything is currently local, we would need to set up a framework to be able to send our files to those that request it - we can't just send someone a local file path like `C:/Users/Ava/Portfolio/dist/index.html`.
 That sounds like a lot of effort.
 - Our computer isn't always turned on, but it would need to be if we wanted access to our website to be available 24/7.
 - Hosting a web server can demand handling a lot of incoming and outgoing traffic, something which our computer isn't set up to handle.
-- The website's speed can vary depending on where someone is connecting from because we only have computer as opposed to a network of interconnected servers all across the world (otherwise known as a Content Delivery Network or CDN).
+- The website's speed can vary depending on where someone is connecting from because we only have one computer as opposed to a network of interconnected servers all across the world (otherwise known as a Content Delivery Network or CDN).

 The solution to these problems is to use a **hosting provider.** We can upload our `dist` folder to them and they can use their super big and expensive servers that are set up all over the globe and are specially made to handle web traffic.
 The hosting provider can give us a public URL (e.g. kahoneki.github.io), and when someone types the URL into their browser, the hosting provider will serve them our files.
-The hosting provider I went with was Github Pages, simply because it has nice integration with GitHub actions and... it's free.
+The hosting provider I went with was Github Pages, simply because it has nice integration with GitHub Actions and... it's free.
 They also allow you to use your own domain if you own one so that it can be the entry point to their server (in my case: kahoneki.com).

 Now that we have a server we can provide our files to for hosting, how do we actually get our code from being just a bunch of source files into the `dist` folder, then provide that dist folder to the hosting provider?
 This process is known as **deployment**, and it generally looks like this:
 1) **Get the latest code:** E.g.: from the `master` branch on GitHub
 2) **Install dependencies:** Run `npm install` to get all the necessary libraries (React, Tailwind, Gray Matter, etc.)
 3) **Build the Site:** Run `npm run build`, causing Vite to take all your source files and convert them into pure HTML, CSS, and JS, placing them inside the `dist` folder.
 4) **Transfer the Built Files:** Send the `dist` folder contents to the hosting provider, replacing the old files.

 Phew, that's like, what, 4 steps?
 And it would be just slightly annoying having to do that more than once, so let's do what programmers know best and spend a bunch of time learning an entirely new framework to write an automation script that can do this for us.
-This is where CI/CD (or **"Continuous Integration / Continuous Deployment**) comes in, and while I like to poke fun, it's actually an incredibly powerful tool that can do a lot more than what we'll be using it for here.
+This is where CI/CD (or **"Continuous Integration / Continuous Deployment"**) comes in, and while I like to poke fun, it's actually an incredibly powerful tool that can do a lot more than what we'll be using it for here.
 **GitHub Actions** is a CI/CD platform that's built into GitHub (which is useful because I'm using git for source control).
 It lets you define a set of automated steps (aka a **"workflow"**) that will run automatically whenever something specific happens in your repository (e.g.: pushing to `master`).
 It's contained within a `.yml` file, here's mine:
 ```yml